 Modern businesses are becoming more and more reliant on digital technology.
 When small businesses factor tech into their budget, it’s important to not just consider the cost of purchasing this technology but also maintaining it.

-Most companies will hire outside IT services to handle this maintenance.
+Most companies will hire outside IT services like Gravity IT Solutions to handle this maintenance.
 This can be less costly and often more convenient than hiring in-house IT staff who may only be able to offer maintenance during nine-to-five weekday hours.